AndrewLo42/bobaShop/README.md

 - User can checkout and choose pick up or delivery
 - User can see live inventory count
 - Certain Users can add new menu items
+-- Will be gated by password rather than accounts for now
+- Similarly, certain Users will be able to edit items
+- Users can view an "About Us" page with links!